vincentvankrunkelsven/courses-intro-to-sql/code/chapter3.md

 GROUP BY country;
 ```

-**Note for the following two, we will need to filter for non null, which might be more complex than it seems.**
+**Note for the following two, we will need to filter for non NULL, which might be more complex than it seems.**
 Get the highest box office take per country.
 ```sql
 SELECT country, MAX(gross)